'Disciples' of JP sacrificed his ideology, joined hands with Congress: Shah | Politics

 UP Chief Minister Yogi Adityanath was also present at the programme to mark the 120th birth anniversary of the veteran leader.

-Adityanath said his government has done a lot for the development of the areas of Sitab Diara that is in the jurisdiction of Uttar Pradesh.
+Adityanath said his government has done a lot for the development of the areas of Sitab Diara that are in the jurisdiction of Uttar Pradesh.

 ''JP was a towering national leader, he can't be confined to UP and Bihar only,'' he said.